ejkreboot/satyrn/README.md

 # Satyrn

+A "zero-entry" scientific notebook.
+No registration, no logins.
+Just start working.
+Collaborate in real time.

 Satyrn is a small, notebook-style editor built with Svelte and SvelteKit.
 It provides editable cells (markdown and code), a realtime cell store, and a pluggable execution engine for code cells.
 The project is organized as a monorepo with a demo app and